A simple method to find all solutions to the functional equation of the smoothing transform: Introduction

 where $\wtil{X}:=\sum_{j\ge 1}T_{j}^{\alpha}\log_{+}\!T_{j}$, then

 exists and is almost surely positive on the survival set of the \BRW.

 Biggins and Kyprianou \cite{BigKyp:05} and Alsmeyer et al. \cite{AlsBigMei:12} proved analogs of Theorem~\ref{thm:mainNonBoundary} in the boundary case, where the limit $Z$ of the derivative martingale replaces the limit $W$ of the additive martingale.
 Their proofs required some exponential integrability condition, see (A) in \cite{BigKyp:05} and (A4b) in \cite{AlsBigMei:12}.
 Using the same techniques as in the proof of Theorem~\ref{thm:mainNonBoundary}, we can extend their results without any additional assumption other than those ensuring the nondegeneracy of the derivative martingale.
-This is the principal achievement of this work.
+This can be seen as a major advantage of our approach.

 \begin{Theorem} Let $T$ satisfy \eqref{eq:(T1)}, \eqref{eqn:alphaDef}, \eqref{eqn:boundaryCase} and \eqref{eqn:ncsDerivative}.
 Then all assertions of Theorem~\ref{thm:mainNonBoundary} remain valid when replacing $W$ with $Z$ in the definition of the solutions $f$. \end{Theorem}